-With close to 300,000 vehicles on the road in the US being fueled by propane (and some 15 million worldwide), it is clear that many companies, organizations, municipalities and even everyday people are turning to propane as a trusted gasoline alternative.
-Propane is being used for autogas across the country, as well as in our backyard in Pennslyvania, New Jersey and Delware.
+With close to 300,000 vehicles on the road in the US being fueled by propane (and some 15 million worldwide), it is clear that many companies, organizations, municipalities, and even everyday people are turning to propane as a trusted gasoline alternative.
+Propane is being used for autogas across the country, as well as in our backyard in Pennslyvania, New Jersey, and Delaware.

 Reasons to Convert:

-- Clean: Propane-fueled vehicles have a significantly smaller impact on the environment when compared to gasoline and diesel vehicles, emitting 12% less carbon dioxide, 60% less carbon monoxide and 20% less nitrogen oxide.
-These numbers can result in up to 80% less hydrocarbons and 17% less greenhouse gas emissions coming from your vehicle.
-Additionally, the Alternative Fuels Group of the Cleaner Vehicles Task Force reports that autogas-fueled buses are actually 50% more quiet than diesel buses, making for a more pleasurable–and safer–ride for everyone.
+- Clean: Propane-fueled vehicles have a significantly smaller impact on the environment when compared to gasoline and diesel vehicles, emitting 12% less carbon dioxide, 60% less carbon monoxide, and 20% less nitrogen oxide.
+These numbers can result in up to 80% fewer hydrocarbons and 17% less greenhouse gas emissions coming from your vehicle.
+Additionally, the Alternative Fuels Group of the Cleaner Vehicles Task Force reports that autogas-fueled buses are actually 50% quieter than diesel buses, making for a more pleasurable–and safer–ride for everyone.

 - Available: Nearly 2,500 refueling stations are currently available nationwide, and that number is only increasing.